 Introduction to ESL Teaching provides an overview of the latest theories of second language acquisition, methods, and teaching philosophies.

 ESL Teaching Methods explores traditional and innovative methods of teaching English to non-native speakers.

 Teaching the Four Skills

 Teaching the Four Skills provides practical suggestions and methods for teaching reading, writing, speaking, and listening.

 Classroom Practicalities examines lesson planning, classroom management, and assessment and testing.

 The Role of Grammar in ESL

 The Role of Grammar in ESL: In addition to providing students with a thorough review of English grammar, this course also covers the latest theories on the role of grammar in language learning.

 Electives: Each term there will be courses that specialize in a particular area of ESL teaching such as pronunciation, teaching children, designing ESL programs, teaching low literacy populations, and understanding cross-cultural values.

-Practicum gives students the opportunity to see and apply the theories and techniques they learn in classes.
+Practicum gives students the opportunity to apply the theories and techniques they learn in their classes.
 Students will observe various ESL classes and get hands-on experience teaching non-native English speaking students.